 The new railway will transform how Londoners and visitors cross the capital with Paddington to Canary Wharf, for example, taking just 18 minutes.

-The opening comes just a week after this year’s Safety & Health Expo, taking place at London’s ExCeL from 17-19 May 2022, but the new line will transform how visitors will be able to attend the event in future years.
+The opening comes just a week after this year’s Safety & Health Expo, which took place at London’s ExCeL from 17-19 May 2022, but the new line will transform how visitors will be able to attend the event in future years.
 ExCeL’s new dedicated Elizabeth line Station will be just 10 minutes from Liverpool Street, 20 minutes from Paddington and 43 minutes from Heathrow.
 Safety & Health Expo takes place from 16-18 May, in 2023.

 Regulations set out that no new or upgraded infrastructure or rolling stock can be put into use on or as part of Britain’s rail system unless ORR has provided an ‘interoperability authorisation for the placing in service’ to ensure it meets appropriate requirements.